nt-williams/formatix/README.md

 # formatix

-The goal of formatix is to create tools for easy text formatting for R.
+> The personal computing toolbox of Nick Williams

+`formatix` is a general R computing toolbox.
+Included functions provide support for text formatting problems (with a focus on statistical reports), an interpretation generator, and lazy deconstructing and global environment assignment of data frame and list objects. `formatix` is updated frequently as new problems are encountered that do not have existing solutions.

 ## Installation